xyshyniaphy/dharmapk/README.md

     - Non-leaf nodes are positioned based on their depth.
     - A parent node is vertically centered relative to its children.
 - **Connection Lines**: Supports straight, elbow, and curved connectors.
+- **Positioning and Sizing Restrictions**:
+    - **Use Absolute Units**: All positioning and sizing values must be specified in absolute units (e.g., `px`).
+Relative units (e.g., `em`, `rem`) are not allowed, as they can lead to unpredictable results.
+    - **Line Height**: The line height for multi-line text must be specified in absolute units to ensure consistent vertical spacing.

 ### 中文